Understanding the Right Against Exploitation: Legal Protections Worldwide

 • Fostering Social Justice: The right holds both the state and individuals accountable for exploitation.
 This promotes a more just and equitable society by reducing power imbalances and promoting fair treatment.

-• Empowering Vulnerable Groups: The right acts as a safety net for vulnerable populations like women, children, and marginalized communities, who are often at greater risk of exploitation and abuse.
+• Empowering Vulnerable Groups: The right acts as a safety net for vulnerable populations like women, children, and marginalized communities, who are often at greater risk of Right Against Exploitation and abuse.

 • Promoting Ethical Labor Practices: By prohibiting exploitative practices, this right encourages the adoption of ethical labor standards and fair compensation for all workers.
 This creates a more balanced and just working environment.